AlmasB/CI346/CodefestGame.md

 Each character has 1 element on their weapon and 1 element on their armour.
 For example, attacking an EARTH armour with a FIRE weapon will deal increased damage.
 The damage modifier table is given below.
-NEUTRAL against NEUTRAL is 1x, NEUTRAL against other elements is 0.75x, FIRE against NEUTRAL is 1.25x, FIRE against FIRE is 0.25x, etc.
+The row is read first (weapon), then the column (armour).
+So, NEUTRAL against NEUTRAL is 1x, NEUTRAL against other elements is 0.75x, FIRE against NEUTRAL is 1.25x, FIRE against FIRE is 0.25x, etc.

 ```
+    def NEUTRAL,FIRE,WATER,AIR,EARTH
+atk
 NEUTRAL(1.00, 0.75, 0.75, 0.75, 0.75),
 FIRE   (1.25, 0.25, 0.50, 0.65, 2.00),
 WATER  (1.25, 2.00, 0.25, 0.50, 0.65),